DataDog/integrations-core/openldap/README.md

 Use the OpenLDAP integration to get metrics from the `cn=Monitor` backend of your OpenLDAP servers.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][7] for guidance on applying these instructions.

 ### Installation

 The OpenLDAP integration is packaged with the Agent.
 To start gathering your OpenLDAP metrics, you need to: